 Your CPD records should cover the 12 months before your interview.
-You are required to undertake a minimum of 20 hours CPD over the 12 months prior to your interview.
 Please use the Personal Development Planner (PDP) which forms Part 4 of the application form.

 Any relevant academic qualifications obtained through CPD may be included, along with scans of the certificates.